DSSGxUK/bmwi/documentation/docs/steps/data_prep.md

     <li> The index column "Region" shows that each row is a record of one kreis.
     <li> The rest of the columns should represent each year and month.
     <li> Each worksheet represents a different variable.
 For example, the current worksheet selected is "Alo_Quote", which stands for unemployment rate ("Arbeitslosenquote").
+    <li> It is important that there is a sheet which is called "Alo_Quote" which contain the unemployment rate data.
 </ul>
 </i>